jrandj/java-11/README.md

     List<? super IOException> foo = new ArrayList<Double();
     ```

 1. In the below example, if you want to write elements into the list, you can add an IOException or a FileNotFoundException but not an Exception.
-This is because an Exception can't be added to a a list of a more specific subclass.
+This is because an Exception cannot be added to a list of a more specific subclass.
 An Object can be read from this list but you won't know which type.
     ```java
     List<? super IOException> foo = new ArrayList<>();